tnahs/readstor/guides/backup-restore-apple-books-library.md

 # Backup/Restore Apple Books' Library

-> This guide assumes that Apple Books syncing in iCloud Drive is disabled and the library exists on the local disk.
-For information on how to do this see [Disabling Apple Books iCloud Drive](#disabling-apple-books-icloud-drive)
+This guide assumes that Apple Books syncing in iCloud Drive is disabled and the library exists on the local disk.

 ## What to Archive